mathkimchi/singularity/DEVLOG.md

 I will add just the textbox component, but I am getting import conflicts by having it in singularity common, so I will move this into a new rust package: `singularity_sttk` (singularity singularity tab toolkit) which should be like the Smithay client toolkit.

+...

+Allowing file manager to spawn editor went pretty smoothly.
+I think I can commit and PR this.